EducationalWave

 Implementing terrace farming noticeably curbs water runoff, which plays an crucial role in preventing soil erosion.
 This agricultural method involves constructing stepped levels on sloped terrain, effectively slowing down water movement and allowing it to infiltrate the soil.
 By reducing the velocity of water, terrace farming diminishes the risk of soil particles being washed away, thereby safeguarding the integrity of the land.

-Related Pros and Cons of Artillery in Ww1
+Related Pros and Cons of Balloon Framing

 The following table highlights the comparative benefits of terrace farming in mitigating water runoff: